We Had No Idea These Celebs Were Parents To Twins

-Beyoncé's pregnancy announcement on Wednesday shook the world.
+Beyoncé's pregnancy announcement in February shook the world.
 Okay, maybe that's a bit of an exaggeration.
 Or is it?
 Her Instagram post became the site's most-liked image ever in less than 24 hours, knocking Selena Gomez off her social media throne.

 And to double the fun, she's pregnant with TWINS.
 We were already hype enough about a Beyoncé pregnancy, but twins?!
 We aren't worthy.